jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/ucl.md

 The UCL Research Data Service7 will provide a flexible, responsive and cost efficient data management facility that is resilient and long term.
 The UCL Research Data Service will provide:

-Capacity to manage very large scale data storage and movement  A service layer that will enable effective data management facilities An archive facility that will undertake long-term preservation activities10.
+Capacity to manage very large scale data storage and movement8 A service layer that will enable effective data management facilities9 An archive facility that will undertake long-term preservation activities10.

 UCL Library Services can also curate smaller collections of digital research data which are not eligible for inclusion in the UCL Research Data Service.

 It is the responsibility of UCL Research Data Services and key stakeholders to provide guidance and guidelines relating to good research data management practice and support UCL researchers in executing their responsibilities under this policy

-# 3.6.
+#### 3.6.
 Vice Provost (Research)

 UCL’s Vice-Provost (Research) is responsible for overseeing the implementation of the UCL Data Policy and ensuring that UCL complies with funder requirements and academic needs for research data management.

-# 3.7.
+#### .7.
 Research Information IT Services Group (RIISG)

 UCL’s Research Information and IT Services Group is responsible for maintaining and updating the Research Data policy, and for ensuring that new developments and best practice at a national and international level are reflected in the policy.

-# 3.8.
+#### 3.8.
 Provost

 The Provost, as senior Executive Officer in UCL, in conjunction with the Vice-Provost (Research) and UCL’s Senior Management Team, has the role of ensuring that UCL’s policy for, and practice of, research data management is fit for purpose.

-# 4. Policy Implementation and Review Procedures
+### 4. Policy Implementation and Review Procedures

 This policy will not supersede any other UCL policy.